khuongdv/task-management/README.md

         * Create new tasks
         * Tasks have tags to group them into groups
 3. Android app
-     * All task as specified in ReactJS app
+     * All features as specified in ReactJS app
      * Integrate with Firebase to get notifications
      * Save token to RealmIO